ekin-ceylan/ekin-ceylan/README.md

-## Hi there 👋

-A passionate software developer crafting code and ideas.
+A software developer crafting code and ideas.
 Currently focused on building modern, efficient, and accessible web applications.

 - 💼 I'm a software developer working with **JavaScript**, **.NET** and **Vue.js**
 - 🎯 Currently exploring **Web Components** and **Test Automation**